 By Martin Brown, High School Vice Principal

-Martin Brown is currently in his third year as the High School Vice Principal and his seventh year as a Science/Mathematics teacher at TIS.
-He is always open to and excited for new ways in which students can learn and grow outside of the classroom.
+Martin Brown is currently in his fourth year as the High School Vice Principal and his eighth year as a Science/Mathematics teacher at TIS.